prof-rossetti/intro-to-python/exercises/web-app/checkpoints/5-bootstrap-layout.md

 Restart the server and submit the weather form with valid and invalid inputs to see the flash message at the top of the forecast page!

+Before moving on, make a commit with a message like "Flash Messaging".